jvhuang1786/teslaElonStockpred/README.md

 ## Classical Text Classification

 Sklearn library was used to see if we could classify the text into the 6 categories first.
-However, the results were not great even with hypertuning.
+However, the results were not great even with hyper tuning.

-The best model after hypertuning had a f1-score of 0.62.
+The best model after hyper tuning had a f1-score of 0.62.
 Below are some of the results:

 <img src="https://github.com/jvhuang1786/teslaElonStockpred/blob/master/images/Screen%20Shot%202020-09-17%20at%2012.00.09%20AM.png" width="480"></img>